 When You Should See a Doctor

-However, if the cause is just allergies or something equally minor, feel free to use over the counter allergy and inflammation medication, as well as a saline solution.
+However, if the cause is just common eye infection or something equally minor allergies, feel free to use over the counter allergy and inflammation medication, as well as a saline solution.

 Visit Village Emergency Centers

-If you want to learn more about how to treat red swollen eyes, visit Village Emergency Centers or call us today.
-We can treat eye related emergencies and handle all your other ER needs!
+If you want to learn more about how to treat red swollen eyes and red puffy under eyes, visit Village Emergency Centers or call us today.
+Our board-certified doctors are equipped to treat eye-related emergencies and handle all your other ER needs.
+With convenient locations in Jersey Village and League City, as well as across the Greater Houston Area, we’re here to provide 24/7 expert care.
+Don’t wait—reach out to Village EC for compassionate and timely treatment today!